-Is QAnon’s Agent Margaritaville on MySpace For Fascists?
+Is QAnon’s Agent Margaritaville on MySpace for Fascists?

 Digital soldiers.
 Antifa.
 Laura Ingraham.
 Agent Margaritaville?
 What do all these things have in common?
-They’re all part of the world of QAnon, where up is down, down is right and the end goal is seeing anyone who Tweets negatively about Trump will get shipped off to Guantanamo Bay.
+They’re all part of the world of QAnon, where up is down, down is right, and the end goal is seeing anyone who tweets negatively about Trump shipped off to Guantanamo Bay.

 So, how wild are we talking here?